Types of Property Investment in the USA for Foreigners

-One of the critical reasons why most investors prefer residential property is there is no tax benefit to reduce the overall cost of borrowing.
+One of the critical reasons most investors prefer residential property is that there is no tax benefit to reduce borrowing costs.

 Low Capital Appreciation

-I tell my investors to be cautious about it while the high rental yields may be lovely and convincing.
+I tell my investors to be cautious, while the high rental yields may be lovely and convincing.

 The capital appreciation is very low.

 This model is highly suitable if you already have your own business or plan to set up your commercial establishment.

 Then it makes good sense to own the property instead of leasing it.

 If you decide to move to another prime business area, you can lease this ownership property out.
 Otherwise, you can use it as a store for your goods.

 The general upkeep and the maintenance of a commercial complex directly affect your commercial property investment.

 If a rental property is unkempt, dirty, rubbish spilling out, with public toilets broken, the property’s image will be tarnished.